 Visit our Centre at 1321 Edward Street to take advantage of our advising, tutors, and computer lab, and meet other Indigenous students.
 We also host social gatherings, cultural events and information sessions.

 The Indigenous Student Centre offers traditional smudging.
 We welcome students and Elders to visit the centre to use our smudging facilities.
 Plant medicines are available.

 MEET OUR STAFF

 Michele Graveline (she/her), Indigenous Student Advisor

-Michele Graveline (she/her) is the Indigenous Student Advisor at Dalhousie.
-She grew up within Treaty 5, in a historical Metis community in Northern Manitoba called Ralls Island and relocated to Mi’kma’ki in 1995.
+Michele Graveline (she/her) is an Indigenous Student Advisor at Dalhousie.
+She grew up in a Metis community within Treaty 5 in Northern Manitoba and relocated to Mi’kma’ki in 1995.
 She completed a BA (Hons.) at the University of Manitoba (’92) and a MAEd at Mount Saint Vincent University (‘08).
 Her interests include Earth-based healing, plant medicine, personal writing, ecological relations, cultural safety, and anti-violence against women and MMIWGTS.
 She has been supporting Indigenous students in this territory since 2009, first in public schools and starting in 2017, at Dalhousie.

 Michele can be reached at firstname.lastname@example.org.